elecfreaks/learn-en/microbitKit/iot_kit/how_to_use_thinkspeak.md

 ![](./images/case_ts_15.png)

--Choose types of the stopwatch and click NEXT, write the name, filed, the maximum and minimum value of the chart, then click Create to create a new chart.
+- Choose types of the stopwatch and click NEXT, write the name, filed, the maximum and minimum value of the chart, then click Create to create a new chart.

 ![](./images/case_ts_16.png)

 Both the chart and the value of Field 1 changed.

 ![](./images/case_ts_19.png)

--Add the numeric display and Threshold indicator light in the same way for the chart.
+- Add the numeric display and Threshold indicator light in the same way for the chart.

 ![](./images/case_ts_20.png)